Garlic mustard as an invasive species: Mechanical

-Preventing seed production and depletion of the soil seed bank are key to eradicating infestations, but seeds can last as long as twelve years and just one plant can produce thousands of seeds.
-Seeds are also easily tracked around by animals, vehicles, and people.
-Non-chemical non-biological control methods include removal by hand-pulling or cutting at the base, mowing, burning, or manipulation of the environment to reduce light.
+Preventing seed production and depletion of the soil seed bank are key to eradicating infestations, but seeds can last as long as twelve years and a single plant can produce thousands of seeds.
+Seeds are also easily spread by animals, vehicles, and people.
+Direct physical control methods include removal by hand-pulling or cutting at the base, mowing, burning, or manipulation of the environment to reduce light.
+These methods have varying levels of efficacy and vary in efficiency based on specific scenarios.